3-Year Successor

 Core Objectives

-Adhering to the tenet of “dual cultivation of Zen and Shaolin Kungfu, simultaneous progress in academics and combat skills”, we inherit the authentic kung fu and culture of Shaolin.
-We cultivate Shaolin disciples with solid foundational skills, upright moral character, and capabilities in both inheritance and practical application.
-Upholding the core of intangible cultural heritage inheritance for Shaolin, we ensure the all-round development of physical fitness, technical proficiency and personal literacy.
+Adhering to the tenet of “dual cultivation of Zen and Shaolin Kung fu, simultaneous progress in academics and combat skills”, this 3 year successor framework inherits the authentic kung fu and culture of Shaolin.
+We nurture future disciples of Shaolin Temple by developing solid foundational skills, upright moral character, and capabilities in both inheritance and practical application.
+Upholding the core of intangible cultural heritage inheritance for Shaolin, we ensure the all-round development of physical fitness, technical proficiency, and personal literacy.

 Quota & Selection Requirements